Court Sentences District Head’s Son To Death By Hanging

 He said the incident occurred on April 21, 2008 in a serial fight between the convict and the some of the prosecution witnesses at viewing centre.

-The judge said the defence counsel, Mr AbdulAziz Olagoke, effort to contradict the evidence of the prosecution was futile.
+The judge said the defence counsel, Mr AbdulAziz Olagoke’s, effort to contradict the evidence of the prosecution was futile.

 He said the defence argument that the prosecution did not tender the metallic material used in committing the offence could not be sustained.